dotlang/language/doc/RFE.md

 **PROPOSAL**
 1. An error type is any named type that ends with `Error`
 2. `@` operator works like `@expression` and if expression is an error type, returns it immediately. otherwise unwraps it.

+? - Allow `|`notation for arg name (and struct fields) `seq = fn(start|length:int, end:int|nothing -> ...)`
+so start and length are labels pointing to the same thing. and if we allow/force arg name when calling function, it can also use any of these two names. with named args, we can never change function arg name but we have the same thing with structs. maybe we can transparently make struct and fn call args interchangeable. and allow above notation for struct too.

+? - struct use as function args the syntax is really similar. maybe we can merge them to simplify language and increase orthogonality.
+`process = fn(x:int, y:int -> int ) { x+y }`
+`process = fn(struct(x:int, y:int) -> int ) { x+y }`
+if we allow named args, what happens to function assignment? for example if I have `process = fn(x:int, y:int)` can I assign it to a variable of type `fn(a:int, b:int)`?
+There are many similarities between struct and fn args:
+- `|` notation (above item)
+- nothing default/optionals
+- visual similarity
+which one is the primary one? can we say fn args is a struct? can we make them interchangeable? so we can call a fn with args or a struct
+q: what about args with one struct type input? won't it be confusing? maybe we can re-introduce struct destruction operator. but what problem are we solving?
+- we want to unify two concepts so that number of concepts one needs to keep in mind decreases.